Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Temporal Ordered Clustering for Duplication-Divergence Model

-Secondly, it is well-known that both the Erd\H{o}s-Renyi graphs and preferential attachment graphs are asymmetric with high probability \cite{kim2002asymmetry,luczak2016asymmetry}.
-On the other hand, the graphs generated from duplication-divergence model for a certain range of parameters also show a significant amount of symmetry, as shown in Fig. \ref{fig:symmetry}.
-This is in accordance with the reality of many networks (for example social and biological), which exhibit lots of symmetries as shown later in Table \ref{tab:recurrences}.
+Second, it is well known that both the Erd\H{o}s-Renyi graphs and preferential attachment graphs are {\em asymmetric}\footnote{An automorphism or symmetry of a graph $G$ is an isomorphism from a graph $G$ to itself.
+We say that $G$ is symmetric if it has at least one nontrivial symmetry and that $G$ is asymmetric if the only symmetry of $G$ is the identity permutation.} with high probability \cite{kim2002asymmetry,luczak2016asymmetry}.
+On the other hand, the graphs generated from the DD-model for a certain range of parameters show a significant amount of symmetry, as shown in Fig. \ref{fig:symmetry}.
+This is in accordance with many real-world networks (see Table \ref{tab:real-world_est_parameters} for examples).